 C.E.
 Thurston History

 Established in 1919, C.E.
 Thurston started out as a mechanical packing and manufacturing company in Virginia.
-It wasn’t long after that the company added insulation contracting to its business, and began offering services to numerous businesses and home overs.
+The company later added insulation contracting to its business, and began offering services to numerous businesses and home overs.
 This included insulation removal, repair, and installation.

 Shortly after, the company also bought the Ambrose Insulation Company.
 Acquiring these companies allowed C.E.
 Thurston to grow significantly as a business, but through the purchases, thousands of asbestos-related lawsuits were attached.